moodle-an-hochschulen/moodle-local_staticpage/README.md

 Theme support
 -------------

-This plugin should work with all Bootstrap based Moodle themes.
+It has been developed on and tested only with Moodle Core's Boost theme.
-It has been developed on and tested with Moodle Core's Clean and Boost themes.
+While this plugin should also work with Moodle Core's legacy Clean theme or third party themes, we can't support any other theme than Boost.

 Theme support (Expert level)